of the SCHOTT FAMILIES

 Bodman Widows Home: William C. Schott's mother, Elisa Heinzerling Schott, was active in this organization.
 In addition, both her grandson and his wife, Louis (Lou) L. Schott and Virginia (Jinny) E. Schott, served on the board of the Bodman Widows Home.
 They also actively participated in fund raising events that included a summer picnic and and winter fair, along with their children.

 Maple Knoll: The Bodman Widows Home was merged into Maple Knoll.
 Lou and Jinny Schott were active in this merger and also served on the Board of Maple Knoll, along with several of their friends who were also interested in charitable endeavors.

-Cincinnati Children's Hospital (Auxillary Group Holding the Annual Cincinnati Antiques Festival).
-Virginia Schott, Lou Schott's wife and William C. Schott's daughter-in-law, became the Chairman of this Festival in its second year.
+Cincinnati Children's Hospital (An Auxiliary Group Held the Annual Cincinnati Antiques Festival).
+Virginia Schott, Louis L. Schott's wife and William C. Schott's daughter-in-law, became the Chairman of this Festival in its second year.
 It was held for 50 years and over that span raised over $4 million for the hospital.

-Cincinnati Woman's Club: Virginia Schott, Lou Schott's wife and William C. Schott's daughter-in-law, became an officer of this club in the 1970's and served as its Treasurer.
+Cincinnati Woman's Club: Virginia Schott, Louis L. Schott's wife and William C. Schott's daughter-in-law, became an officer of this club in the 1970's and served as its Treasurer.

 Deaconess Hospital: William C. Schott donated funds for an expansion of this Cincinnati Hospital.

 Murals at Western Hills High School: William C. Schott and his eldest son William R. Schott, along with a few other individuals and the Class of 1930, donated funds for murals by Frances Wiley Faig and Edward Charles Volkert that were installed in this school shortly after it was opened in the fall of 1928.